josdejong/typed-function/README.md

 - A property `signatures`, which holds a map with the (normalized) signatures as key and the original sub-functions as value.
 - A property `name` containing name of the typed function or an empty string.
-- A property `typedName` containing the name of the typed function or null if not specified.

 ## Roadmap